michael2012z/myEnglish/vocabulary/learning/freq-3/learning-list-0076.md

 - adj: relating to a legislature or composed of members of a legislature
 - adj: of or relating to or created by legislation
 ### Family
+- legislative: legislatively+
-legislative: legislatively+;legislate: legislated, legislates, legislating, legislation, legislative, legislator, legislature;legislation: legislations;legislator: legislators, legislatorship;legislature: legislatures
+- legislate: legislated, legislates, legislating, legislation, legislative, legislator, legislature
+- legislation: legislations
+- legislator: legislators, legislatorship
+- legislature: legislatures
 ### Examples
 - Final legislative budget approval: Late June or early July.
 - Flynt said Brewer accomplished many goals during his partial term because of his legislative background.